OctopusDeploy/cli/README.md

 ## Overview

-This project aims to create a new CLI for communicating with the Octopus Deploy Server, written in Go.
+This project aims to create a new CLI (written in Go) for communicating with the Octopus Deploy Server.

 It does **not** seek to be a drop-in replacement for the existing CLI which is written in C# using .NET. https://github.com/OctopusDeploy/OctopusCLI